Pruvosby TELCOMA Global

 What to Expect

 The Certified Information Systems Auditor exam costs $575 for ISACA members, $760 for non-members.
-ISACA membership costs $135/year and provides access to study resources alongside the exam discount.
+ISACA membership is $135/year and worth getting — the exam discount alone almost covers it, plus you get access to the QAE database and other study resources.
 You'll face 150 questions in 240 minutes, giving you roughly 1 minute and 36 seconds per question.
-Scaled score from 200 to 800 with a passing score of 450.
+Scaled score from 200 to 800, passing at 450.
+The scoring accounts for question difficulty, so a 450 doesn't mean you answered exactly 56% correctly — it's adjusted.

 Prerequisites and Audience

 Five years of professional experience in IS audit, control, assurance, or security.
-Waivers of up to three years are available for relevant education or certifications.
+That's a substantial requirement, but waivers of up to three years are available for relevant education or certifications.
+A master's degree or CISA-qualifying certification can knock off significant time.
+You can also take the exam first and apply for the certification once you have the experience.
 IT auditors, audit managers, compliance professionals, and security consultants who evaluate information systems.
-CISA is the standard credential for the IS audit profession.
+If your job involves assessing whether IT controls are working, identifying gaps, and writing audit reports, CISA is your professional credential.
+It's the standard in the IS audit profession.

 Staying Certified

-Three-year cycle requiring 120 CPE hours (minimum 20 per year) and an annual maintenance fee ($45 for members, $85 for non-members).
+Three-year cycle with 120 CPE hours (minimum 20 per year) and an annual maintenance fee — $45 for ISACA members, $85 for non-members.
+The member rate is another reason to keep your ISACA membership active.

 CISA What the Exam Tests

-Five domains: Information Systems Auditing Process (21%), Governance and Management of IT (17%), Information Systems Acquisition, Development and Implementation (12%), Information Systems Operations and Business Resilience (23%), and Protection of Information Assets (27%).
-The exam uses Computerized Adaptive Testing.
+Five domains: Information Systems Auditing Process (21%), Governance and Management of IT (17%), IS Acquisition, Development and Implementation (12%), IS Operations and Business Resilience (23%), and Protection of Information Assets (27%).
+Protection of Information Assets is the heaviest at 27% — expect a lot of questions about security controls, access management, and data protection from an auditor's perspective.

 Information Systems Operations and Business Resilience